ryanwaite28/cs-swe-guide/README.md

   - https://www.edx.org/course/computer-architecture?index=product&queryID=4ceddb1a936ef198297552c9f308d115&position=1
   - https://study.com/academy/course/computer-science-306-computer-architecture.html
   - https://www.udemy.com/course/computer-organization-and-architecture-course-masterclass/
+- What to practice:
+  - if you want, you can use a program called **Logism** to practice creating your own circuit boards/CPUs/etc - http://www.cburch.com/logisim/

 4. ### Programming Intro `*`
 - what is programming, what are programming languages and why they exist